IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     **b**.
 Purpose: select the **Education** purpose tile.

+    !!!
+Tip "For actual client pilots..."

+    For client pilots, set the **Purpose** field in the reservation to **Pilot** and provide an opportunity number to receive a longer reservation.

     **c**.
 Purpose description: enter a description, for example: Level 4 education.

     **d**.
 Preferred geography: select the region nearest your physical location for improved performance and reduced network latency.